 - a research project looking into awareness and attitudes within black and minority ethnic communities towards HIV;

 - a presentation on the work of ASHA (Asylum Support Housing Advice), together with questions on the housing and asylum support issues frequently faced by asylum seekers.

 LGBT Foundation teams

-Many of the issues dealt with by the group are also relevant to various projects and programmes being undertaken by the LGBT Foundation itself.
+We remain in a close working relationship with the LGBT Foundation as many of the issues dealt with by the group are also relevant to various projects and programmes being undertaken by the LGBT Foundation itself.
 It is always a pleasure to link with projects which further the work of the Foundation and which also address some of the personal, social, health and wellbeing problems faced by group members.